Map and explore oxygen level data using charts

 Measure values may differ slightly due to rounding.

 The bin properties reveal that 185 samples out of the total of 4,086 samples had dissolved oxygen levels between 0 and 0.2.
 This is indicative of a dead zone, and the result should be very concerning.
 However, a dead zone only occurs when the level of dissolved oxygen is persistently low for extended periods of time.
-Whether these locations have persistently low dissolved oxygen will be the focus of the next lesson.
+Whether these locations have persistently low dissolved oxygen will be the focus of the next module.

 - Close the Chart panes and the Chart Properties pane.